Why become a Referee?

 Course includes;

-Course workbook, community (beginner) rulebook, fox40 whistle & lanyard, online exam – course certificate when completed.
+Course workbook, online exam – course certificate when completed.

 On court training is required at your association on local competition games, when you have met Community level referee requirements on court by a qualified referee instructor you can wear a green shirt and can referee U8 – U14’s domestic competition games.